Sanchita-Mahanty/CodeSandbox/README.md

 # CodeSandbox
 "A sandbox for testing new ideas and technologies.
-Expect broken code with with wild experimentation!"
+Expect broken code with  wild experimentation!"
 <br>
-Sanchita Mahanty
+- Sanchita Mahanty